RAFAELLAMATOS/simples-pastel-calculator/README.md

 # Pastel Calculator 🌸🌼
-A simple and visually pleasing calculator with pastel tones, created using HTML, CSS and JavaScript.
+A simple and visually pleasing calculator with pastel tones, created using HTML and CSS.

 ![Pastel Calculator](public/images/screenshot.png)